docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 The possible actions in the 3D visualization mode are:

-* Creating markers to report a design issue for example
+* creating markers to report a design issue for example,
-* Creating layers that hold a set of markers
+* creating layers that hold a set of markers,
-* Export 3D visualization of a part.
-Produces the html code to embed in other web pages (like YouTube or Google Maps)
+* export 3D visualization of a part.
+Produces the html code to embed in other web pages (like YouTube or Google Maps),
-* Measure of the distance between 2 points
+* measure of the distance between 2 points.

 # Workflow Management